 Have you ever experienced a spooky job interview?
 Perhaps you’ve been asked uncanny questions, or the interview took place in a haunted house?
 Unless you’ve decided to work in the London Dungeons, it is likely that most of your job interviews have been professional and friendly.
 But from time to time, the job interview can take an unusual turn.
+To get your dream job, it’s important that you know how to avoid the worst interview mistakes.

 Below are our top tips to avoid any job interview becoming a spooky and horrid experience….
 It frighteningly is all true!